jake-b/Newton-Internal-WiFi/README.md

 - The PCB design for the board (v1.1)
 - The Newton PKG software module for enabling the board in software
 - STL files for 3D printing a replacement modem port cover.
-(The original port cover interferes with the installed PCB)
+The original port cover interferes with the installed PCB.
+I have also included a representation of the original port cover, in case you need one.
+There is a version with supports for printing on a typical hobbiest fused-filament 3D printer.
+Trim carefully to size using a razor blade.

+# Bill of Materials

+- IW-SMG2SMT-EX - Wireach WiFi / 802.11 Module - External Antenna
+- JAE IL-WX-32PB-VF-BE - Internal Connector - No longer available
+- LMZ21700SILT - Voltage Regulator Module
+- R1 SMD 0603 15k Resistor
+- Cout SMD 0805 22uF  Capacitor
+- Cin, C3  SMD 0805 10uF  Capacitor
+- Css SMD 0603 3.3nF Capacitor "Cbyp"
+- C4 SMD 0805 470nF
+- Rt SMD 0603 562K ohm 1% Resistor "Rt"
+- Rb SMD 0603 180Kohm 0.5% - Resistor "Rb"
+- MC74VHCT50ADT - Buffer
+- MC74VHC1G04DFT2G - 1G Inverter
+- Resettable Fuses - PPTC 15V 1206 .500A POLYFUSE (Mouser# 576-1206L050/15YR)

 # License & Disclaimer
 This project is released under the Attribution-NonCommercial-ShareAlike 4.0